Mode X

 Additionally, Abrash enabled the VGA's planar memory mode (also called "unchained mode").
 Even though planar memory mode is a documented part of the VGA standard and was used in earlier commercial games, it was first widely publicized in the Mode X articles, leading many programmers to consider Mode X and planar memory synonymous.
-It is possible to enable planar memory in standard mode, which became known as Mode Y in the Usenet rec.games.programmer group.

 Planar memory arrangement splits the pixels horizontally into groups of four.
 For any given byte in video memory, four pixels on screen can be accessed depending on which plane(s) are enabled.
 This is more complicated for the programmer, but the advantages gained by this arrangement—primarily the ability to use all 256 KB of VGA memory for one or more display buffers, instead of only one quarter of that (64 KB)—were considered worthwhile by many.

 Variants

-In addition to unchained being called Mode Y, Mode Q (short for "cube") is sometimes used to refer to a 256-color mode.
-The Y coordinate can simply be put in the high byte of the address, and the X coordinate in the low byte, forming the address of the pixel without a multiply.
+It is possible to enable planar memory in standard mode, which became known as Mode Y in the Usenet rec.games.programmer group.
+Mode Q (short for "cube") is sometimes used to refer to a lesser known and used 256-color mode color mode with resolution.
+The Y coordinate can be put in the high byte of the address and the X coordinate in the low byte, forming the address of the pixel without a multiply, at the expense of lower horizontal resolution.